 The Gym Versus The Pharmacy

 Many recent studies have focused on a unique marker of inflammation known as C-reactive protein.
-Research has demonstrated that previously sedentary individuals who were placed on various 3-6 to -month exercise programs experienced on average a 30% dip in their C-reactive protein levels – about the same drop as one would see when taking statins, a class of commonly prescribed cholesterol and inflammation-lowering drugs.
+Research has demonstrated that previously sedentary individuals who were placed on various 3-6-month exercise programs experienced on average a 30% dip in their C-reactive protein levels – about the same drop as one would see when taking statins, a class of commonly prescribed cholesterol and inflammation-lowering drugs.
 It would seem as though exercise might be as effective as medication in tamping down inflammation, one of the key risk factors for cardiovascular disease.

-Exercise also boosts cardiovascular health by decreasing the amount of fatty molecules in the blood (triglycerides) that are associated with arterial plaque build-up.
+Exercise also boosts cardiovascular health by decreasing the number of fatty molecules in the blood (triglycerides) that are associated with arterial plaque build-up.
 Physical activity has likewise demonstrated the ability to reduce the particle size of low-density lipoprotein (LDL) in the blood, and increase amounts of high-density lipoprotein (HDL).
 This, in turn, potentially can translate to less artery clogging.

 In addition to muscles, our bones can become stronger when forced to bear more weight than normal.
-Any time a load is placed upon an arm, shoulder, legs or spine, muscular contractions exert forces upon the bones that support these body parts.
+Any time a load is placed upon an arm, shoulder, leg or spine, muscular contractions exert forces upon the bones that support these body parts.
 Such force stimulates the bone to maintain or even build new tissue.
 Scientists have yet to figure out exactly why this occurs; however, it has been postulated that the process of exercise triggers bone-building cells known as osteoblasts to increase bone formation.
 Once again, research in this area is actively occurring.